udaymenon/GettingAndCleaningData/CodeBook.md

     merge with activitylabels (see 15 below)
 12. add a new column called "subjectid" to 'ycombined' by assigning the first column of 'subjectcombined'
-13. assign "activityid" and "activityname" as the two column names for the activitylabels read in step 6 above
+13. assign "activityid" and "activityname" as the two column names for the activitylabels data.frame read in step 6 above from file activity_labels.txt
 14. merge 'ycombined' and 'activitylabels' data.frames using common column name "activityid".
     The resulting data.frame is called 'mergedycombined'
 15. reorder 'mergedycombined' by sorting on column "ordering" which was created in step 11 for